Yandex

 shutdown -r nowYou can also schedule a reboot for a specific time via the command line:

-shutdown -r 11:00Or after a certain amount of time:
+shutdown -r 11:00Or after a certain amount of time (in minutes):

 shutdown -r +5To reboot servers running Ubuntu, Debian, CentOS or other distributions, use the command: